dsfields/elv/README.md

 ```

 #### Deferred Function Execution

-The `elv.coalesce()` function will execute `function` arguments, and return its value if it is found to be the first _truthy_ argument in the series.
+If the final argument passed to `elv.coalesce()` is reached, and it is a `function`, then it will evaluate that function and return its result.
 The idea is to ensure that potentially expensive functions to execute are not run unless absolutely necessary.

-##### Example
+__Example__
 ```js
 const elv = require('elv');
 const coalesce = elv.coalesce;